wohaco/despace/venera_5_6.md

 **Venera 6**

 Venera 6 was launched into an Earth parking orbit on January 10, 1969 at 05:51:52 UTC and then from a Tyazheliy Sputnik (69-002C) towards Venus.
-After a mid-course maneuver on March 16 the Venera 6 spacecraft was released on May 17, 1969, 25 000 km from the planet.
+After a mid-course maneuver on March 16 the Venera 6 spacecraft was released on May 17, 1969, 25 000 ㎞ from the planet.

 It entered the nightside atmosphere at 06:05 UTC ([EVN‑003](venus.md)) and deployed the parachute.
-The lander sent back readouts every 45 s for 51 min and ceased operation due the temperature and pressure effects at roughly 10 to 12 km altitude.
-The photometer failed to operate, but the atmosphere was sampled at 2 bar and 10 bar pressures.
+The lander sent back readouts every 45 s for 51 min and ceased operation due the temperature and pressure effects at roughly 10 to 12 ㎞ altitude.
+The photometer failed to operate, but the atmosphere was sampled at 2 bar and 10 ㍴ pressures.
 It landed at 5°S 23°E.

 After analyzing data obtained, the composition of the atmosphere according to the updated data was: carbon dioxide 97 %, nitrogen 2 % ([EVN‑001](venus.md), [014](venus.md), [077](venus.md)).
 A sensor with a sensitivity limit of 0.1 % of oxygen could not detect.